Avidity Biosciences, Inc. Anno - GuruFocus.com

 SAN DIEGO, Dec.
 15, 2022

 SAN DIEGO, Dec.
-15, 2022 /PRNewswire/ -- Avidity Biosciences, Inc. (Nasdaq: RNA), a biopharmaceutical company committed to delivering a new class of RNA therapeutics called Antibody Oligonucleotide Conjugates (AOCs™), today announced that it intends to offer and sell, subject to market and other conditions, $150 million of shares of its common stock in an underwritten public offering.
-In addition, Avidity intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the shares of common stock offered in the public offering.
+15, 2022 /PRNewswire/ -- Avidity Biosciences, Inc. (Nasdaq: RNA), a biopharmaceutical company committed to delivering a new class of RNA therapeutics called Antibody Oligonucleotide Conjugates (AOCs™), today announced the pricing of an underwritten public offering of 12,000,000 shares of its common stock at a price to the public of $17.25 per share.
 All of the shares to be sold in the offering are to be sold by Avidity.
-There can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+The gross proceeds to Avidity from the offering, before deducting the underwriting discounts and commissions and other offering expenses, are expected to be $207 million.
+The offering is expected to close on or about December 20, 2022, subject to the satisfaction of customary closing conditions.
+In addition, Avidity has granted the underwriters a 30-day option to purchase up to an additional 1,800,000 shares of common stock.

 Avidity intends to use the net proceeds from this offering, together with its existing cash, cash equivalents and marketable securities: to fund the research and development of its development programs, to continue development work associated with advancing its AOC platform and for working capital and general corporate purposes.